arontier/software/README.md

 Then import your certificate to OpenVPN Client Connect.

-If you want to change the certificate password, connect to Arontier network (you do so with or without OpenVPN connection) and visit http://192.168.10.1 in a browser.
+If you want to change the certificate password, connect to Arontier network (you do so with or without OpenVPN connection) and visit http://192.168.10.1 (for office certificate) or https://192.168.40.9 (for IDC certificate) in a browser.
 Enter your account name, which shows in your certificate filename, and the current password to log in to the site.
 Enter a new password and click save.